The Pacific Mobile Site in the CMS

 The most noticeable element is the Mobile Content Override Groups.
 These groups contain fields in which authors can override the field of the page for the mobile site.
 For example, perhaps you noticed the text on the mobile version of your page is too long and you'd like to shorten it, but want to provide the full copy on the desktop site.
 You can use the Mobile Body Copy field to override the copy on the desktop site with shorter test for the mobile site.

 Examples of fields within the Mobile Content Override Group include:

 - Mobile Title: Overrides the title of the page for the mobile site

 - Mobile Body Copy: Overrides all body copy of a page for the mobile site

 - Mobile Featured Image and Caption: On Section Front and News Detail pages, these fields allow you to override the featured image and caption for the mobile site

 - Mobile Subtitle: Used to override the subtitle on News Detail Pages

 You can find the Mobile Content Override Groups near the bottom of the page, typically below the Right or Left Column Components section.

 Viewing Mobile Pages in the CMS

 Authors can easily view what their page will look like on a mobile device with the Page View tab of the CMS.
 Using the "Device" drop-down, you can select between Desktop (the view from a normal desktop computer) and several mobile devices.
-Currently iPhone and a generic mobile device are available, but more phone emulators will be added in the future.
+Currently iPhone, Samsung Android and a generic mobile device are available, but more phone emulators may be added in the future.